SCiarella/FantaLega_Serie_AI/README.md

 |A         | Osimhen                  |   95       |

 You can edit this file and change the rank (`Valutazione`) as you prefer.
 For future seasons and different leagues, you have to update the player list and their corresponding role.
 * **Fantagazzetta**: you can download the list of players from [fantacalcio.it](https://www.fantacalcio.it/quotazioni-fantacalcio).
 This has to be placed in `Players_evaluation/Quotazioni_Fantagazzetta.xlsx`.
-The evaluation of the players will be made according to the professional journalist from fantagazzetta.
+The evaluation of the players will be made according to the professional journalists of fantagazzetta.
 * **Fantaciclopedia** (piopy): based on [piopy](https://github.com/piopy/fantacalcio-py) tool, this evaluation uses the real statistics of the last two seasons, available on fantaciclopedia.
 To perform this type of evaluation you have to run
 ```
 python Evaluate_players.py